MicrosoftDocs/win32/desktop-src/direct3d9/animationset.md

 ---
-Description: 'Contains one or more Animation objects.
+Description: Contains one or more Animation objects.
 Each animation within an animation set has the same time at any given point.
-Increasing the animation set''s time increases the time for all the animations it contains.' ms.assetid: 'a0c559f9-f74f-4ac2-96bf-4cd7d5ae4c55'
+Increasing the animation sets time increases the time for all the animations it contains. ms.assetid: a0c559f9-f74f-4ac2-96bf-4cd7d5ae4c55
 title: AnimationSet
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AnimationSet